 Get Accommodations and Groupings Set

 Double check that all necessary accommodations and modifications are documented and set for testing.
-DO NOT WAIT UNTIL THE LAST MINUTE ON THIS!
+Do not wait until the last minute on this one.
 You really don’t want to find yourself in a jam on this one a few weeks away from the test – or worse, on test day.

 If you have students who receive small group administration as a part of their accommodations, you will want to share information about your students with whoever oversees creating those groups.
 Is your student easily distracted?
 Does he or she tend to take a lot longer or work a lot faster than the other students that are being pulled out?
 Etc.